-How to install and configure Apache for WordPress
+How to Install and Configure Apache for WordPress

-Most WordPress users will find that it works on their server without having to make any updates or changes to Apache.
-However, in some cases Apache may need to be updated or configured in order to run WordPress.
+Combining Apache with WordPress often works without having to make any updates or changes to the web server.
+However, in some cases, the server application needs to be updated or configured to run WordPress.
+Learn how to install and configure Apache for WordPress.

 • A server running Linux